Chinese frigate Yantai: Development and design

 The Type 054A carries HQ-16 medium-range air defence missiles and anti-submarine missiles in a vertical launching system (VLS) system.
 The HQ-16 has a range of up to 50 km, with superior range and engagement angles to the Type 054's HQ-7.
 The Type 054A's VLS uses a hot launch method; a shared common exhaust system is sited between the two rows of rectangular launching tubes.

 The four AK-630 close-in weapon systems (CIWS) of the Type 054 were replaced with two Type 730 CIWS on the Type 054A.
 The autonomous Type 730 provides improved reaction time against close-in threats.

 Construction and career

 Yantai was launched in August 2010 at the China State Shipbuilding Corporation in Shanghai.
-Commissioned in June 2011.
+She was commissioned in June 2011.
 She has been involved in anti-piracy operations in the gulf of Aden.

-In May 17, 2015 Yantai along with Shenyang conducted a live fire exercise in the yellow sea.
+On May 17, 2015 Yantai along with Shenyang conducted a live fire exercise in the Yellow Sea.